syifbhuiyan/syifbhuiyan.github.io/about.md

 I am a data analyst and prospective graduate researcher focused on **Information Science** and **Human-Centered AI**.
 My work sits at the intersection of technical data analysis and social ethics—using code not just to optimize business metrics, but to audit systems and uncover sociotechnical dynamics.

+### Research Focus
+My interest in Information Science stems from the "black box" nature of modern digital systems.
+I am specifically interested in:
+1.  **Auditing Algorithms:** How do fintech models encode historical biases?
+(See my *Algorithmic Fairness* project).
+2.  **Platform Economics:** How do digital platforms reshape physical neighborhoods?
+(See my *Airbnb Effect* project).
+3.  **Digital Discourse:** How does sentiment on social media reflect societal anxieties regarding AI?
+(See my *NLP project*).

 ### Research Interests
 * **Algorithmic Accountability:** Investigating bias in automated decision-making systems (e.g., credit scoring, hiring).
 * **Computational Social Science:** Using digital trace data to understand housing markets and urban dynamics.